Last Updated on September 13, 2023

 Exquisite Notre-Dame Cathedral

-Another of the top 10 places in Paris, Notre-Dame de Paris is as beautiful as it is historic, despite it’s horrific fire.
-Note that the Cathedral still remains closed to the public during its restoration.
-(Stay updated on its ongoing reconstruction efforts.)
+Another of the top 10 places in Paris, Notre Dame de Paris is as beautiful as it is historic, despite its horrific fire.
+Although the Cathedral still remains closed to the public, reopening is expected on 8 December 2024.

-Located on the Île de la Cité in the Seine, it’s now more than 850 years old and attracts 13 million visitors every year.
-Be one of them and you’ll discover an incredibly beautiful church, unlike any other.
+Located on the Île de la Cité in the Seine, it is more than 850 years old and attracts 13 million visitors every year.
+Be one of them, and you’ll discover a magnificent church unlike any other.

-The last time I visited I was enchanted by a boy’s choir in rehearsal, as their voices drifted through the air of the great cathedral.
+The last time I visited, I was enchanted by a boy’s choir during rehearsal as their voices drifted through the air of the Grand Cathedral.

 Famous Sacré-Cœur and Montmartre

-The 1914 Romano-Byzantine church of Sacré-Cœur, isn’t as old as other Parisian churches but is more famous due to being a Parisian landmark visible from many areas of the city.
+The 1914 Romano-Byzantine church of Sacré-Cœur isn’t as old as other Parisian churches but is more famous because it is a Parisian landmark visible from many areas of the city.

 Le Marais